OblikStudio/kirby-link-field/docs/README.md

 ## Usage

-To render the links, use the provided `toLink()` method, which returns an instance of the Link class.
+To render the links, use the provided `toLink()` method.
+It returns an instance of the Link class, or `null` if the link is invalid.

 Let's say you have a field with the following values: